 A team of retired computer engineers are currently building a replica of EDSAC (which was decommissioned 60 years ago in 1958) at The National Museum of Computing in Bletchley Park.
 The project has seen spare rooms, garden sheds, attics and kitchen tables converted into project and prototype laboratories across the region as the team build a machine which is an entire room in size, in their homes.

-Memory Line is a multimedia artwork created by the artist Matt Parker with support from Arts Council England, The National Museum of Computing at Bletchley Park, The EDSAC Replica Project charitable trust and the London College of Communication, UAL.
+Memory Line is a multimedia artwork created by the artist Matt Parker with support from Arts Council England, The National Museum of Computing at Bletchley Park and the EDSAC Replica Project charitable trust.